China Xinhua News Network Corporation

-The China Xinhua News Network Corporation (CNC, 中国新华新闻电视网 (zhōng guó xīn huá xīn wén diàn shì wǎng)) is a state-owned television network subsidiary of Xinhua News Agency.
+The China Xinhua News Network Corporation (CNC) is a state-owned television network subsidiary of Xinhua News Agency.

 CNC owns and operates a TV news network and new media services.
 They are regarded as an attempt by China to enhance its global communications, develop its influence abroad and counter foreign media.
 In 2009, they began their 24-hour news channel broadcast in many countries all over the world.
 It plays a part in the Chinese government's attempt to show an international vision with a Chinese perspective as well as advocating Chinese nationalism.
 The news network is pro-Chinese government in its stance and often advocates on its behalf in areas such as foreign policy.

 History

 Its opening ceremony came on December 31, 2009.
 The network began broadcasting CNC World on January 1, 2010, in the Asia-Pacific region and some European countries.

 Until June 2016, Chinese and English CNC channels were accessible by satellite in about 200 countries in Asia-Pacific region, North America, Europe, the Middle East and Africa.
 Through its growth, it has been able to grow its media presence around the world.
 But because of this, many security agencies have been alarmed of its rapid growth.

 In 2020, the United States Department of State designated Xinhua, along with other Chinese state media outlets, as foreign missions.